-AHOT 5200 Fieldwork I: 2 Prerequisites: AHOT 5105, AHOT 5106, AHOT 5405 Two weeks (80 hours), supervised, opportunity to observe clinical practice and to participate, within limits, in the occupational therapy process with individuals and groups.
-Students will develop clinical reasoning skills, complete treatment notes and a concept map on clientele seen on Fieldwork I: 1.
+AHOT 5200 Fieldwork I: 2 Two weeks (80 hours), supervised, opportunity to observe clinical practice and to participate, within limits, in the occupational therapy process with individuals and groups.
+As possible, this will allow students to explore occupational therapy contributions in "non traditional" or "role emerging" settings.
+Student levels of learning in this course focus on knowledge/comprehension, application, and analysis.